MadeiraInfo

 EventsReview

-Missa do Galo (Midnight Mass)
+Missa do Galo (Midnight Mass) — events in Madeira

 Christmas Eve midnight mass in Funchal Cathedral (Sé) and parish churches across the island, followed by the traditional Madeiran Christmas Eve dinner of roast pork, carne vinha d'alhos and bolo de mel.